myersm0/SymbolicApproximators.jl/README.md

 2. Pass that approximator and your data (presumably normalized -- see below) into the function **`encode(::SymbolicApproximator, ::AbstractVector)`**.
 Or if you prefer, use `approximate()` which is an alias for `encode()`.
 3. Your output will be a **`Word`** composed of instances of the symbol set defined in the approximator.
     - A `Word` holds a representation of your encoded output, along with a reference to the `SymbolicApproximator` that generated it (to inform things like the computation of distance between two `Word`s, for example, which may be algorithm-dependent).

-Note that some algorithms expect preprocessed inputs.
-Specifically, SAX and variants expect the data to be normalized with a mean of 0, standard deviation of 1.
-It's left to the user to handle such preprocessing where necessary, mainly because there are a number of ways you can do it, depending on your situation: maybe your data already happens to be normally distributed in this manner, or maybe you have streaming data and need to do online normalization, etc.

 ```julia
 julia> using SymbolicApproximators